 The annual accounts demonstrate SPT's sound stewardship of the public funds it controls and manages.
-The annual accounts have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2019/20 which is based upon International Financial Reporting Standards (IFRS).
+The annual accounts have been prepared in accordance with the CIPFA 'Code of Practice on Local Authority Accounting in the United Kingdom 2020/21' (the "Code") which is based upon International Financial Reporting Standards (IFRS).
 Therefore, the Code, which remains the authoritative accounting standard for local authorities (and related bodies) across the UK, is based upon internationally common accounting practices.